pelican-plugins/graphviz/README.md

 ### Markdown

-In Markdown source, the Graphviz code must be inserted as an individual block (i.e., separated from the rest of the material by blank lines), like the following:
+In the Markdown source, the Graphviz code must be inserted as an individual block (i.e., separated from the rest of the material by blank lines), An example is shown below:

 ```markdown
 ..graphviz dot